Tranz-Zhang/CubeEngine/README.md

 ## CubeEngine
-CubeEngine is an iOS RenderEngine base on OpenGLES 2.0.
+CubeEngine is an iOS render engine base on OpenGLES 2.0.
 ***
 ### What it does ?
 * support .obj file importing